kumar111222rohit/questions-and-answers/questions-and-answers/README.md

 # Questions And Answers App

-This Next.js application  provides a dashboard to play around with performing CRUD application on questions.
+This Next.js application  provides a dashboard to play around with performing CRUD operation on questions and answers.

 ## Authors